smasse/Spectro/README.md

 ### Publication Process ###

+review this list with the one in the lib project

 1. Review all "washere", "bug", "prio 1", and "prod" to-do's

-2. disable all log flags (in libs and apps) and isDevMode(), ensure all Log uses are in flagged blocks
+2. disable all log flags (in libs and apps) and isDevMode(), ensure all Log uses are in flagged blocks;
+run test with all 3 logconfig levels off and check logcat to see log statements that are not flagged.

 3. Libs: Compile (assemble) release aar's, then copy aar's to 3 client projects, and test in these projects